Why Redwood City

 Why is Redwood Shores priced like a different city?

 Redwood Shores is structurally a different district than central Redwood City: it falls into the Belmont-Redwood Shores School District (top 10% California K-8) instead of RCSD (mid-tier), it sits on the Bay-side master-planned island geography next to Oracle headquarters, and the 9-12 attendance assigns to Carlmont High (U.S. News #44 California) instead of Sequoia High.
-The combination of better K-8 + better 9-12 + master-planned newer stock + Oracle proximity drives the $200K to $500K premium.
+The combination of stronger K-8, stronger 9-12, master-planned newer stock, and Oracle proximity drives a premium; attendance assignment is set by parcel and rankings differ by school, so verify the exact assignment with the district registrar before an offer.

 Does Lily Garipova speak Russian for Redwood City transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Redwood City and the broader mid-Peninsula in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Redwood City and the broader mid-Peninsula in either English or Russian.
 Russian-language Redwood City page: lilygaripova.com/ru/redwood-city-realtor/.

 Which K-8 districts cover Redwood City and how do I verify by address?